 Health and education services for asylum seekers and refugees

 Asylum seekers and refugees are entitled to health care from the National Health Service (NHS) and can see a doctor or receive hospital treatment free of charge.
-The NHS does make charges for some services, but if you are receiving asylum support you can ask UKBA to give you a form HC2, enabling you to get extra free health services
+Contact the NHS to ask about free health services

 Your children will have a school place between the ages of 5 and 16, and you must make sure that your child goes to school.